riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 }
 {% endhighlight %}

-So the only thing we've changed is to add some logic to handle the `sortField` value in the `buildSortParams` function.
+So we've added some logic to handle the `sortField` value in the `buildSortParams` function.
 We're defaulting to sorting via last name when a value is not passed in, otherwise we sort on the appropriate column.

-We also add a check for the `sortField` in the main publication code.
+We've also added a check for the `sortField` in the main publication code.
+It's very similar to the `sorDirectionCheck`, we make sure the value is a string and that is it one of our 3 valid sort fields.

 And with that we are able to manually sort our records via the URL.

+#REPLACE
 <img src="../images/posts/paging-and-sorting-part-2/manual-sort.gif" class="img-responsive" />

 ####A quick refactor